risikaja/Citizen-Data-Collector-In-C/README.md

 # Citizen-Data-Collector-In-C
 This repository contains a program designed to register and manage citizen data.
-The program allows storing and handling information such as ID, first name, last name, address, phone number, and email.
+The program allows storing and handling information such as ID, first name, last name, address, phone number, and email.<br>
-Key features include:
+<b>Key features include:</b>

-<b>Search:</b> Find citizens based on ID, last name, or phone number.
+<b>Search:</b> Find citizens based on ID, last name, or phone number.<br>
-Modification: Update the registered data for any citizen.
+<b>Modification:</b> Update the registered data for any citizen.<br>
-Deletion: Remove the stored data for a specific citizen.
+<b>Deletion:</b> Remove the stored data for a specific citizen.<br>
-Sorting: Organize citizens by first name or last name.
+<b>Sorting:</b> Organize citizens by first name or last name.<br>
-Persistence: All citizen data is saved to a file, ensuring data is retained between sessions.
-Previously saved data is accessible upon each program execution.
+<b>Persistence:</b> All citizen data is saved to a file, ensuring data is retained between sessions.
+Previously saved data is accessible upon each program execution.<br>
-Menu Options
+<b>Menu Options</b?<br>
 When the program is executed, the following menu options are presented:

 0. Register a new citizen.